CENTER FOR CULTURAL EMPOWERMENT

-- Each participant will be assisted to ensure maximum 'voluntary' benefits by encouraging participation based on needs and suggestions- what the situation is now and what would make it better....
+- Each participant will be assisted to ensure maximum 'voluntary' benefits by encouraging participation based on needs and suggestions- what the situation is, and what would make it better....

 - Build consistency and create an environment for learning.

 - Collaborate with other agencies in order to offer the highest level of assistance (without duplication of effort) to promote excellence for all students as well as adults.

 The Woven Vessels International Ministry and the Center for Cultural Empowerment was awarded the honor and opportunity to try out Microsoft's 365 most trusted communication and collaboration products until 2028, all brought together online.
 We look forward to a long relationship with Microsoft Office 365 as they help reduce costs and provide greater value through these services.

 Baker College Flint donated 31 gently used computers.

 Our goal is to create an after school program that would provide relevant application and practices unique to each individual's learning curve.
 The program would allow students to strengthen learning and build confidence based on their accomplishment.
 We provide skills that would promote career readiness and employability.